Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Partial Regularity

 \section{Partial Regularity}

-In this section, we prove Proposition \ref{prop:Linfty}, which is a type of partial regularity theorem for the Riemann invariants of \eqref{eqn:Euler}.
-The argument is inspired by the first lemma of De Giorgi introduced in \cite{degiorgi} and adapted to the context of scalar conservation laws by \cite[Theorem 6.1]{silvestre}.
+In this section, we prove Proposition \ref{prop:Linfty}, which is a type of partial regularity result for the Riemann invariants of \eqref{eqn:Euler}.
+The argument is inspired by the first lemma of De Giorgi introduced in \cite{degiorgi} and adapted to the context of scalar conservation laws by Silvestre in \cite[Theorem 6.1]{silvestre}.
 Note that for \eqref{eqn:Euler} the Riemann invariants appear to decouple and each solve Burger's equation, where the two remain coupled only by the Rankine-Hugoniot jump condition.
 Thus, if it is known a priori that no shocks are present in a solution, one can apply Silvestre's method directly to recover some form of continuity.
 However, when it is unknown whether shocks are present, we must necessarily consider both Riemann invariants $\lambda_1$ and $\lambda_2$ simultaneously, which leads to a different usage of the kinetic formulation and different results.
-We will attempt to illustrate exactly where the difficulties arise and why they result lead to a weaker result than in the scalar case.